Bronchodilator Medication Clinic Q&A

 The fastest acting bronchodilator is a short-acting beta agonist (SABA).
 SABAs are typically taken through an inhaler and start working within minutes to open up the airways in the lungs, making it easier to breathe.
 These medications are used on an as-needed basis for acute flare-ups of asthma or other respiratory conditions.

 At Allergy & Asthma Center, we offer the convenience of booking online appointments so that you can get the care you need without having to wait.
 If you are looking for specialized care and advice on managing your bronchodilator medications, Allergy & Asthma Center is here to help.
-Book online, call or visit us today to schedule an appointment with one of our experienced specialists who can provide personalized recommendations and answer any questions you may have.
+Book online, contact us or visit us today to schedule an appointment with one of our experienced specialists who can provide personalized recommendations and answer any questions you may have.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.